guillaume-gc/template_vagrant_nodejs/README.md

 Be sure to install a VM supervisor such as VirtualBox.

-### Required Plugins
+### Recommanded Plugins

 After Vagrant is installed, open a command prompt and type the following commands, this will install the required plugins for Vagrant.
+If those plugins are not used, make sure to remove anything related to them in the Vagrantfile.

 ```
 vagrant plugin install vagrant-hostmanager